axllent/silverstripe-form-fields/README.md

-# Custom SilverStripe CMS form fields
+# Custom SilverStripe forms & fields

-An extension that adds custom form field types to the SilverStripe 4 CMS.
+An extension that adds custom form fields & types to the SilverStripe 4.

-## Form Field Types
+## Form Types

 See docs for more information.

 - [NoticeField](docs/en/NoticeField.md) - Add notices into the CMS.
-NoticeFields can be perisitent across all tabs and are dismissable.
+NoticeFields can be persistent across all tabs and are dismissable.
 - [URLField](docs/en/URLField.md) - Easily add an validating input field for URLs.

+## Field Types

+See docs for more information.

+- [URL](docs/en/URL.md) - Encode urls properly in templates.
+- [Blob](docs/en/Blob.md) - Adds blob field type to the framework.

 ## Requirements